leebri101/Geographically-Challenged/TESTING.md

 * Microsoft Edge:
 ![Microsoft Edge](doc/sceenshots/microsoft-edge.png)

 ### **Known Issues**

-* Below is the list of bugs that have been encountered in the porject and list of solutions used during the development & testing phase of the project.
+* Below is the list of bugs that have been encountered in the project and list of solutions used during the development & testing phase of the project.

 * Known Issues:
   * Results issue has a grey border around teh linear gradient border.